Menindee Lakes

-The lakes rely on replenishment, when water flows over the banks of the Darling (Barka) River.
-The NSW Government modified the lakes (completed 1968) to improve their storage capacity for farming, recreation, mining and urban water supply and to help manage floods in the Darling River.
-In the 1960s, governments decided to use some of the lakes as water storages, building a large weir (Main Weir) to divert water into lakes Pamamaroo, Tandure and Bijijie.
+The lakes rely on replenishment when the Darling overflows its banks.
+The NSW Government modified the lakes (completed 1968) to improve their storage capacity for farming, recreation, mining and urban water supply and to help manage Darling floods.
+In the 1960s, governments decided to use some of the lakes as water storage, building the large Main Weir to divert water into lakes Pamamaroo, Tandure and Bijijie.
 Levees, block dams and channels were built to regulate the flow of water in the system.
-There is relatively little information on the flooding regimes of the lakes before they were regulated (dammed) in the 1960s but they were undoubtedly highly productive and important wetland systems where many fish were spawned.
+There is relatively little information on the flooding regimes of the lakes before they were dammed in the 1960s but they were undoubtedly highly productive and important wetland systems where many fish were spawned.

 The Menindee Lakes Water Storage Scheme supplies water to Broken Hill, the lower Darling and to water users along the Murray River in New South Wales, Victoria and South Australia under the Murray-Darling Basin Agreement.
 Seven of the lakes have been incorporated in an artificially regulated overflow system providing both for flood mitigation and as storage for domestic use, livestock and irrigation downstream.
 The lakes are also important for waterbirds.

 Lake Menindee viewed from the Broken Hill railway line near Sunset Strip.

-Recent research (Thoms and Delong 2018) found that the food webs have changed in a way that suggests that the ecological resilience of the system has declined.
+Research published in 2018 found that the food webs have changed in a way that suggests that the ecological resilience of the system has declined.

-The lakes were filled to capacity in 2021 with Lakes Cawndilla and Lake Menindee filling completely in early September meaning that the system was filled to over 98 per cent capacity with water flowing into Lake Speculation for the first time since 2012.
+The lakes were filled to capacity in 2021 with Lakes Cawndilla and Menindee filling completely in early September meaning that the system was filled to over 98 per cent capacity with water flowing into Lake Speculation for the first time since 2012.